Deep4GB/Resume-NLP-Parser/README.md

 - **NLP Libraries**: NLP libraries and tools like NLTK (Natural Language Toolkit) and spaCy are employed for text analysis.

-- **Web Interface**: A web-based user interface is developed using technologies like HTML, CSS, and JavaScript to interact with the tool.
+- **Web Interface**: A web-based user interface is developed using streamlit.

 - **Data Visualization**: Libraries like Matplotlib and Plotly are used for creating data visualizations.